-So the assumption of A's inverse leads to a logical inconsistency (the system can't be both consistent and inconsistent), so our assumption is false.
+So the assumption of A's inverse leads to a logical inconsistency (the system cannot be both consistent and inconsistent), so our assumption is false.
 A is not invertible.

-It's possible this example is less than satisfying.
+It is possible this example is less than satisfying.
 Just where did that particular choice of the vector b come from anyway?
-Stay tuned for an application of the future Theorem CSCS in Example CSAA. \triangle
+Stay tuned for an application of the future Theorem CSCS in Example CSAA. $\triangle$